pangxueyu233/CCI-in-ESCC/README.md

 This part recorded the basic codes which could generate `Figure3` and protein data related materials.
 And you could access this code by clicking [here](protein_process.md).

 * ## 4.
-Codes of Confused signatures identified
+Codes of  CCI signatures identified

-This part recorded the basic codes which could generate `Figure` and Confused signatures related materials.
+This part recorded the basic codes which could generate `Figure` and CCI signatures related materials.
 And you could access this code by clicking [here](CCI_signatures_Identified.md).

-# **Codes of confused cell identity and confused scores**
+# **Codes of confused cell identity and CCI scores**

 The most important part of this study was to identify the confused cell identity (CCI), a general and special feature of ESCC.
 Therefore, we used a single part to display how we generated these plots mentioned in our paper.
-And we also showed how to generate the confused score to quantify the CCI in ESCC, among scRNA-seq, bulk RNA-seq and even micro-array data.
+And we also showed how to generate the CCI score to quantify the CCI in ESCC, among scRNA-seq, bulk RNA-seq and even micro-array data.

 * ## 1.
 Codes of confused cell identity (CCI) in Omics data